 All other project types may skip the pre-application review process unless Landmark Preservation staff has indicated that a pre-application review is required.
-Submit the appropriate application form found on the Design Guidelines and Application Materials page, and all relevant drawings and photos to Landmark Preservation staff at the Records counter or via email at email@example.com.
-Landmark Preservation staff will review the submitted application materials in five business days and will contact you if further documentation is required to complete the design review.
+Submit the appropriate application form found on the Design Guidelines and Application Materials page, and all relevant drawings and photos to Landmark Preservation staff at the Records counter or via email at firstname.lastname@example.org.
+Landmark Preservation staff will review the submitted application materials and will contact you if further documentation is required to complete the design review.

 Landmark staff review applications for completeness and compliance with the design guidelines: